intltechventures/Lab.Architecture/Diagrams/README.md

   + **Rationale**
     * Easier to get started
-    * Consider this your "training wheels" phase
+    * Consider this your your team's "training wheels" phase (establish your standards, conventions, processes, content organization, ...)
     * Many EA tool initiatives fail after a few years (neglect, failure to sustain their budgets/staffing, ...)
   + **Pros:**
     * Low cost